nolifulis/nolifulis/README.md

 - 4 - I mostly talk cold or robotic, keep in mind that.
 - 5 - I use # on my skins, they are permanent.

+DNI (this is all on my sp): PoisonBurger shippers / pr0shipper / incest / pdf / racist / dramatics / weird people / EXTREME gooner

+I will like you if you are - Kind / friendly / hostile over small topics / share my same interest (or differents) / respectful / Calm / patient / Funny
+I WON'T like you if you are - Problematic / Dramatic / Complains over small things / Yumeshipper / Darkshipper / Weirdo / Child lover / Proshipper / steal a brainrot player (srry) / EXTREME roblox gooner

               ℳᎩ ⲊᎢᎡᎪᎳ⅌ᎪᏀᎬ